PoemHunter.com

-Cooper's Hill (excerpts) by Sir John Denham
+Cooper's Hill (Excerpts) Poem by Sir John Denham

-Cooper's Hill (excerpts)
+Cooper's Hill (Excerpts)

 ...